Fermionic dynamics on a trapped-ion quantum computer beyond exact classical simulation: Methods

 Previous uses of fermionic swap networks for the Fermi-Hubbard model have focused on open boundary conditions~\cite{kivlichan18,cade20,google-fhvqe}.
-Periodic boundary conditions in the short direction of the lattice can be implemented without any increase in circuit complexity, because all modes pass each other at some point during the fermionic swap network, and hopping terms can be merged with fermionic swaps without any additional cost.
+Periodic boundary conditions in the short direction of the lattice can be implemented without any increase in circuit complexity, because all modes pass each other at some point during the fermionic swap network, and hopping terms can be merged with fermionic swap operations without any additional cost.
 Furthermore, periodic boundary conditions in the long direction can also be implemented at little additional cost.
-This is because for states of fixed parity in each spin sector, the parity operator $Z$ acts as a constant, implying that we can replace the long $Z$ strings that would extend between two distant qubits with $Z$ strings on the complementary set of qubits.
+This is because for states of fixed parity in each spin sector, the parity operator -- a $Z$ string across the entire spin sector -- is constant, implying that we can replace the long $Z$ strings that would extend between two distant qubits with $Z$ strings on the complementary set of qubits.
 Some remaining parity corrections need to be made, which can be implemented with a small number of additional controlled-$Z$ gates.

 The quantum circuits we execute contain at most 2,415 two-qubit gates and 4,627 one-qubit gates.
 The two-qubit gates are CPHASE gates with varying angles, which are native gates on the device, up to one-qubit gates.
 See \cref{sec:circuits} for a further description of gate decomposition, breakdown of gate counts and details of optimisations applied.